 The New Era of Data Sharing

-The network-centric, information-sharing capabilities afforded by System Wide Information Management (SWIM) are essential to the collaborative vision of NextGen.
+The network-centric, information-sharing capabilities afforded by System Wide Information Management (SWIM) are essential to transforming the aviation community.
 The Harris Data Exchange (DEX) is a packaged messaging solution based on Service-Oriented Architecture, using COTS or open-source technologies.
 DEX facilitates this new airspace management paradigm by providing SWIM core services for on-ramping, exchanging, and managing air traffic information in a secure and reliable manner.
 It is network agnostic and can work anywhere, providing a practical, low-cost path to seamlessly integrate with existing air traffic control systems and offers flexibility as new capabilities emerge.
 The result is a secure information-sharing cloud platform that provides the common tools and application programs needed for air traffic management.

 What are the benefits?

 Working with the FAA

 Harris, in partnership with the Federal Aviation Administration (FAA), has established a network-centric deployment for SWIM within the NAS Enterprise Messaging Service (NEMS).
 NEMS combines hardware and software into a flexible, Service-Oriented Architecture (SOA) to create a secure, network-centric information exchange.
 The NEMS infrastructure provides the FAA with an enterprise-wide, shared utility service for information exchange while featuring real-time weather, flight planning, traffic flow management and surveillance aviation products such as airport surface surveillance, surveillance radar, Special Use Airspace/Special Activity Airspace, NOTAMs, PIREPs, METARs, NEXRAD, weather forecast models, satellite imagery,

 The Solution for Air Navigation Service Providers (ANSPs) Around the Globe